Enshroud dApp Access

 There is one wrinkle:

 Because browsers won't access HTTP URLs from within a "secure" HTTPS context, you cannot use a https:// gateway URL to access our IPFS content.
-(You might pull up the dApp, but communications to our L2 nodes wouldn't function.)
-This means that the IPFS Companion and similar plugins won't work, because they rely on public relays secured with HTTPS.
+You might pull up the dApp, but communications to our L2 nodes wouldn't function.
+This means that the IPFS Companion and similar plugins won't work, because they rely on public relays secured with HTTPS, such as .dweb links.

-We recommend that you install Kubo, the IPFS Go client.
+We therefore recommend that you install Kubo, the IPFS Go client.
 You can obtain Kubo here.
 Extensive documentation including installation guidance is also available at that link.
+Mobile platforms (iOS, Android) are not supported by Kubo.

 http://app.enshroud.info